hammerdirt-analyst/iqals/output/regionalassessment/readme.md

 The surveys are grouped initially by location and date and then further divided in to code groups.
 The code groups are defined by the \<code_groups\> notebook and stored under the output directory.

-curently you can designate up to nine groups.
-This is not automateed and requires a bit of copy pasting if youi want to adjust that number.
+Curently you can designate up to nine groups.
+This is not automateed and requires a bit of copy pasting if you want to adjust that number.
 In future editions the number of code groups will be defined by the leingth of the array supplying the groups.

-The note book defines, caluculates and displays the number of times a location exceeds the 90th percentile for each of code groups.
+The note book defines, caluculates and displays the number of times a location exceeds the 90th percentile for each of the code groups.
 Those results are summarized in heatmaps (nationally and regionally) and topographic maps.

 #### output